This is some text inside of a div block.

 For most nonprofits, fundraising campaigns are the cornerstone of success.
 But setting a fundraising goal isn’t enough—without tracking the success of your fundraising efforts in real time, it might be difficult to keep supporters engaged and invested in your cause.

-Research shows that adding a thermometer goal tracker to your fundraising page can boost donations by up to 35%.
-But this is just one fundraising goal tracker idea.
+Research shows that adding a goal tracker to your fundraising page can boost donations by up to 35%.
+But this is just one fundraising tracker idea.
 No matter what type you choose (or where you display it), a goal tracker provides a strong visual representation for donors, generating excitement and encouraging higher donation amounts.

 • Are your objectives clear? 🔎